belastingdienst/opr-paas/README.md

 to get you going.
 Feel free to replace this with your own or a release specific version instead.

-This will install the latest release and create:
+This will install the operator using the `install.yaml` that was generated for the latest release.
+It will create:

 - a namespace called `paas-system`;
-- 2 CRDs (`Paas` and `PaasNs`);
+- 3 CRDs (`Paas`, `PaasNs` and `PaasConfig`);
 - a service account, role, role binding, cluster role and cluster role binding for all permissions required by the operator;
-- a viewer & an editor cluster role for Paas and PaasNs resources;
+- a viewer & an editor cluster role for all crds;
-- a configmap with all operator configuration options;
 - a deployment running the operator;

 Feel free to change config as required.